sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 Behaviour:

 - Main CTA starts the recommended list/session.
-- Review difficult words appears only if there are words currently marked difficult.
+- Review difficult words appears only if there are current difficult words eligible for the active Welsh style.
 - Select word list opens the word list modal.
-- If no difficult words currently exist, the Review difficult words action must be hidden.
+- If no eligible difficult words currently exist, the Review difficult words action must be hidden.
 - The homepage must not show Review difficult words as an action if selecting it would lead to an empty review session.

 ### 5.3 Returning-user struggled homepage